 Most people buy antique jewellery simply because they love it.
 Finding that unique item that says what no other piece can is enough reason to choose antique jewellery over the new designs in most high street windows.
 For many, antiques are relics of a bygone era – a piece of history that can live forever, unlike the passing trends which can come and go.

 Buying an antique simply because it is loved is understandable.
 But there can be much more to it than that.
-Antique dealers seek out pieces based on a set of industry-standard criteria, as well as their own personal expertise that comes as a result of years of experience and an understanding of how the context of the time affects investment value.
+Antique dealers seek out pieces based on a set of industry-standard criteria and their own expertise that comes from years of experience and an understanding of how the context of the time affects investment value.

 Invest well in antique jewellery by knowing what to consider.

 What to consider before investing in antique jewellery

 Buying pieces of jewellery without thinking about the journey they’ve made or the strengths and weaknesses of pieces from a specific period, can mean that you miss a key piece of the investing puzzle.
 Antique jewellery, fashion, and design trends are all linked, and keeping an eye on the progression of at least one adjacent industry can help you to figure out the trajectory of the others.

 ‘Everyone in this situation must pay close attention to fashion – it is largely this that will decide the financial value of what they have bought in the future’, writes Mark Hill, talking about how fashion and jewellery trends and value often go hand in hand.
 If done properly, antique jewellery can even act as a type of alternative investment.

 Jewellery from the Art Deco period has seen a recent resurgence, with pieces like this classic 1.41-carat old cut diamond ring exemplifying the elegant simplicity that antique collectors today might look for.
 Collectors who saw this coming, perhaps by noticing an increase in Art Deco inspiration on the catwalk or in interior design trends, were ahead of the curve and reaped the benefits.